Domain Name System: DNS over TLS (DoT)

 DNS over TLS emerged as an IETF standard for encrypted DNS in 2016, utilizing Transport Layer Security (TLS) to protect the entire connection, rather than just the DNS payload.
 DoT servers listen on TCP port 853. specifies that opportunistic encryption and authenticated encryption may be supported, but did not make either server or client authentication mandatory.

 DNS over HTTPS (DoH)

 DNS over HTTPS was developed as a competing standard for DNS query transport in 2018, tunneling DNS query data over HTTPS, which transports HTTP over TLS.
 DoH was promoted as a more web-friendly alternative to DNS since, like DNSCrypt, it uses TCP port 443, and thus looks similar to web traffic, though they are easily differentiable in practice without proper padding.

 DNS over QUIC (DoQ)

 RFC 9250, published in 2022 by the Internet Engineering Task Force, describes DNS over QUIC.
 It has "privacy properties similar to DNS over TLS (DoT) [...], and latency characteristics similar to classic DNS over UDP".
 This method is not the same as DNS over HTTP/3.

+DNS over CoAP (DoC)

+RFC 9953, published in 2026 by the Internet Engineering Task Force, describes DNS over CoAP.
+The "application use case of DoC is inspired by DNS over HTTPS (DoH) (RFC 8484).
+However, DoC aims for deployment in the constrained Internet of Things (IoT), which usually conflicts with the requirements introduced by HTTPS."
+DoC outperforms other DNS resolution mechanisms in constrained scenarios.